 |Queensland Brain Institute||

 The activities we supported in rehabilitation research reflect the spectrum of injuries that can result from road crashes, from musculoskeletal injuries through to severe and lifelong injuries including spinal cord and brain injuries.
 In addition, we fund research that focuses on improving healthcare from point of injury, through to emergency department, hospital care, and community-based rehabilitation services.

 We strive to create a positive workplace environment where our people are engaged, committed and highly capable.
-Employees adapted well to a turbulent 2020-21 with COVID-related restrictions and implemented a successful return to office plan, aligned with Queensland Government health advice to ensure a safe and gradual return to office.
+Employees remained agile in 2021–22 with COVID-related restrictions reduced, vaccination requirements implemented and successful flexible working arrangements continuing.

-We met our obligations under the Public Service Ethics Act 1994 by ensuring MAIC and ND staff completed Treasury’s suite of online training modules, including modules related to the Code of Conduct.
+We met our obligations under the Public Service Ethics Act 1994 by ensuring our staff completed Treasury’s suite of online training modules, including modules related to the Code of Conduct and Human Rights.
 The online training package is rolled out to all new staff.